tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 In the past couple years I have used Knockout on sites ranging from toy size ([the SQL Azure post][1]) up to a large modular SPA rewrite of a Silverlight application.
 This post is based on one of the patterns we created working on the latter, a large platform expected to support continued growth from multiple teams working side-by-side.

 <div style="background-color: #eeeeee; margin: .5em; margin-bottom: 1.5em; padding: .5em">
-  &#8220;Large modular SPA&#8221;: It seems like every time I find a post on SPAs or large front-end techniques about a &#8220;Big&#8221; application, there is almost never a definition for what the author considered &#8220;Big&#8221;.
-This rewrite was for a 300 KLOC Silverlight application and has 30+ discrete screens ranging from &#8220;simple&#8221; in-screen search results that make IE tables weep, to complex SVG dashboards, to a multi-tabbed screen that can scale from 50 inputs to 1000&#8217;s, depending on the complexity of the user and their use case.
+  “Large modular SPA”: It seems like every time I find a post on SPAs or large front-end techniques about a “Big” application, there is almost never a definition for what the author considered “Big”.
+This rewrite was for a 300 KLOC Silverlight application and has 30+ discrete screens ranging from “simple” in-screen search results that make IE tables weep, to complex SVG dashboards, to a multi-tabbed screen that can scale from 50 inputs to 1000's, depending on the complexity of the user and their use case.
 </div>

 ## Validation Defined in the View

-Here are a couple examples of what I mean when I say &#8220;validation defined in the view&#8221;:
+Here are a couple examples of what I mean when I say “validation defined in the view”:

 AngularJS Documentation: <a href="https://docs.angularjs.org/guide/forms" title="AngularJS Documentation / Forms / Custom Validation" target="_blank">https://docs.angularjs.org/guide/forms</a>